Updated Sept 2020

 Teams’ “Together Mode” which creates unique virtual “spaces” for teams is a cool yet quirky feature, especially in the current era of social distancing:

 Beyond that, Microsoft Teams is fairly straightforward in terms of its features and functionalities.
-For teams that work primarily in Office 365, transitioning to Teams can likely be done smoothly (but keep in mind that RingCentral has its own Microsoft Teams integration, too).
+For teams that work primarily in Microsoft 365, transitioning to Teams can likely be done smoothly (but keep in mind that RingCentral has its own Microsoft Teams integration, too).

 3. Google Meet + Hangouts: Free (for now) video meetings for teams that live in Gmail or Google Workspace